State Special Prizes and Awards

 Turning Points in History: People, Ideas, Events

+Presented by George Washington's Mount Vernon Estate, Museum & Gardens and the Fred W. Smith National Library for the Study of George Washington.
 George Washington stood at the center of the world stage from 1753 until his death in 1799.
 He played a pivotal role in every major event surrounding the founding of our nation.
 His perseverance and often underrated ability as Commander in Chief ensured American independence from Great Britain.
 His presence at the Constitutional Convention assured legitimacy and, later, ratification.
 The precedents he set as the first president continue to guide presidential policies.
 His examples of civic responsibility and responsible leadership remain relevant examples today.
+This $250 prize will be awarded to an outstanding project that demonstrates a clear understanding of the ideas and events that defined Washington's leadership in his roles as commander in chief of the Continental Army, presiding officer of the Constitutional Convention, entrepreneur, and/or first president and connects Washington's legacy of leadership to events and ideas of the 21st century.
+This prize will be awarded at the Oklahoma State National History Day Contest in each division.